 The CHSRA has taken on the enormous task of attempting to connect northern California to southern California via a high-speed light rail system.
 The project has been divided up in sections given the funding and construction sources and timelines.
-Click here to see CHSA’s February, 2017 construction update.
+CEO of California High Speed Rail Authority Jeff Morales has decided to step down in early Summer 2017.
+Click here to see press release issued by CHSRA.

 - San Francisco to San Jose: CHSRA and the Federal Railroad Administration released the final Scoping Report for this section.
-Click here to view CHSRA’s Fact Sheet: San Francisco to San Jose Project Section Overview.
-HSRA is holding a few community open house meetings to discuss the status of this project section.
-Please click here to see dates, locations and times of meetings.
+Click here to view CHSRA’s Fact Sheet: San Francisco to San Jose Project Spring 2017 Section Overview.

 - Merced to Fresno: Central Valley Wye: The Central Valley Wye will serve as the junction for the system to head west to the Bay Area, north to Merced and Sacramento and south to Fresno.
 This is part of the Merced to Fresno segment though parts of the Central Valley Wye alignments have been significantly refined and improved and will be reevaluated and reanalyzed in an environmental document that will supplement the 2012 Merced to Fresno approved document.
-It is reported that CHSRA’s staff says its preliminary assessment suggests that the Road 11/Highway 152 route “strikes the best balance among the project objectives, environmental impacts to natural resources and community concerns, and stakeholder input.”
-CHSRA will identify preferred alternative in Draft Supplemental EIR/EIS to be published in Spring 2017.
+CHSRA has identified the preferred alternative as SR 152 North and Road 11.
+The identification of the preferred alternative does not indicate a final route decision but is the one that preliminary studies show has the least impact on natural and community resources.
+Staff will return to the Board with the final environmental document and request for the final route.
+The Merced to Fresno Central Valley Wye Draft Supplemental EIR/EIS is expected to be released for public review and comment in Summary 2017.
 Click here to view CHSRA’s Fact Sheet re: “Merced to Fresno Project Section: Central Valley Wye.

 - SR-99 Realignment Project: Portions of SR-99 located within the construction package 1 limits will need to be realigned to accommodate the high speed rail.
 CHSRA is in the acquisition and construction phase of this segment.
 Click here to view CHSRA’s informational website regarding the SR-99 Realignment Project.